Is “leaky gut” the cause of your autoimmune disease? And can AIP help?

 I decided to add walnuts early on because I don’t eat meat, had some on hand, and had a freakout moment thinking I needed more protein.
 To be honest, I was feeling pretty wiped out that day and was willing to try anything to help me get out of bed.
 Looking back, I don’t think it was necessary, but at least I haven’t had a reaction to them.
 Plus, as long as you’re eating a wide variety of veggies, you should be able to get enough protein.
 (Nutritional yeast also has a lot of protein.)

-If you’re a vegan or vegetarian and worried about getting enough protein, you may want to speak with your doctor, nutritionist, or AIP consultant to see if there are any foods or protein supplements you can try to include.
+If you’re a vegan or vegetarian and worried about getting enough protein, be sure to speak with your doctor, nutritionist, or AIP consultant to see if there are any foods or protein supplements you can try to include.
 Researching or speaking to other vegans that are on or have done the AIP can also be helpful.
 There are Vegan AIP FB groups and forums available, something I wish I would have looked into earlier.

 The only other advice I have if you choose to follow the Auto-Immune Protocol is to create a Pinterest board with AIP recipes and start trying to make some – especially sauces since they are what can really flavor up the food.
 Stock your pantry with the right foods (I know that may be challenging right now), and get rid of or move foods you want to avoid during this phase.
 The first couple of weeks all I did was think about food – mainly food I couldn’t eat, haha.
 Then I started making some of the recipes and felt more excited.
 There’s a learning curve, for sure, but it’s doable!
 I see it as a fun experiment and now have recipes I plan to continue even after I reintroduce foods back in.